purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

 We can solve this problem neatly using functions and function composition, directly in `psci`.

-Let\'s start by listing all of the natural numbers below 1000 as an array.
+Let's start by listing all of the natural numbers below 1000 as an array.
 We can do this using the `range` function from `Data.Array`:

     > range 0 999
     [0,1,2,3,4,...